Ninefox Gambit is an enjoyable and polished piece of military science fiction goodness, which has only a few small flaws that let it down.

 It is my hope that, over time, this site will become a substantial resource for science fiction and fantasy book fans.

 If you liked Steelheart, I recommend you pick up Firefight.
-It won’t take you long to read it.
-Don’t expect too much of it and you’ll enjoy the experience.
+It won’t take you long to read it, and it’s an ideal light read after a heavier series.

-Brandon Sanderson’s Steelheart novel is a quality novel that most SFF fans will enjoy.
-However, it suffers from weak characters and a predictable plot.
+Brandon Sanderson’s Steelheart novel is a quality novel that most science fiction/fantasy fans will enjoy -- as long as they don't take it too seriously.

-Patrick Rothfuss’s novella The Slow Regard of Silent Things isn’t the next world-shaking novel.
-But it’s an extremely charming extended vignette.
+Patrick Rothfuss’s novella The Slow Regard of Silent Things is an extremely charming extended vignette that any Rothfuss fan would be a true fool to miss.

-With The Wise Man’s Fear, Patrick Rothfuss has produced what his fans have been praying for: A sequel worthy in every way in which we might judge it.
+With The Wise Man’s Fear, Patrick Rothfuss has produced what his fans have been praying for: A sequel worthy to the Name of the Wind.

 Read 24 years after it was first published in 1987, it is apparent that Consider Phlebas is what might be termed a flawed gem of modern science fiction.

-The Quantum Thief is a first novel by a debut author which is a joy to read and helps take the science fiction genre forward.
+The Quantum Thief is that rarest of rare birds; a first novel by a debut author which is a joy to read and takes the science fiction genre forward.

-Disappointingly, Towers of Midnight will go down in history as one of the poorest books in The Wheel of Time canon.
+Disappointingly, Towers of Midnight will go down in history as one of the poorest books in the awe-inspiring The Wheel of Time series.

-With Dragon Haven, fantasy master Robin Hobb has begun to rekindle some of the magic that had left her most recent works.
+With Dragon Haven, fantasy master Robin Hobb began to rekindle some of the magic that had left her most recent works.

 Gardens of the Moon is a remarkable book and a must-read for the more advanced fantasy fans amongst us.
 But it's a flawed novel.